grahamclyne/thesis/README.md

 to generate requirements file:

-pipreq .  (using pip freeze > requirements.txt will give all apckages in ENV, not just ones used in proj)
+pipreqs .  (using pip freeze > requirements.txt will give all apckages in ENV, not just ones used in proj)